KXMZ: Denial, appeal

 The purchase application was filed to the FCC on June 20, 2013.
 The application includes a copy of the sale agreement indicating that Pandora will pay US$600,000 for the station, as well as a local marketing agreement showing that Pandora began operating the station on June 10.
 However, ASCAP filed a petition to deny the acquisition, arguing that the acquisition would not serve KXMZ's public service obligations because of Pandora's intent for the station as a "bargaining chip" for royalty payments, and also alleged that Pandora did not provide enough information about its ownership structure to prove that less than 25% of the company was owned by foreign interests.
 On January 14, 2014, the FCC said it was no longer processing the application, ruling that Pandora failed to "demonstrate adequate support for its foreign ownership compliance certification."

 Pandora continued to pursue FCC approval, and on May 4, 2015, the FCC announced that it had approved the sale of KXMZ to Pandora, ruling that "it would serve the public interest to permit a widely dispersed group of shareholders to hold aggregate foreign ownership" above 25%.
 The purchase was consummated on June 9, 2015.
 Pandora would integrate aspects of the platform into the station's programming, including a daily chart countdown based on ratings given to songs by Pandora users in Rapid City, and a group of hyperlocal, genre-based stations on the platform.
 Pandora's ownership not have a major impact on the station's listenership, which stayed around a 4.0 share in the Nielsen Audio ratings during its tenure.

 Sale to Haugo Broadcasting

-Amid a declining stock price and a stake in the company being sold to Sirius XM, Pandora sold KXMZ to Haugo Broadcasting for $300,000 in June 2017.
+Amid a declining stock price and a stake in the company being sold to SiriusXM, Pandora sold KXMZ to Haugo Broadcasting for $300,000 in June 2017.
 Haugo Broadcasting, based in Rapid City, also owns KSQY in Deadwood and KTOQ, KIQK, and K289AI in Rapid City.